MicrosoftDocs/OfficeDocs-Support/Teams/meetings/how-to-join-a-teams-meeting.md

 - If yes, congratulations, you've successfully joined a Teams meeting.
 - If yes but you're having trouble with the meeting audio, see [Troubleshoot audio](#troubleshoot-audio).
-- If the meeting opened in Teams Web Access instead of in the desktop version of Teams, see [Check your default browser](#check-your-default-browser).
 - If you are not able to join the meeting, see [Join with Teams Web App when Teams is installed](#join-with-teams-web-app-when-teams-is-installed).

 ### Join with Teams Web App when Teams is installed